timamus/manjaro-cinnamon-mini-install-apps/README.md

 2) Choose Free Space line.
 In window "Create a Partition" in field "Size" choose all space, in field "File system" choose ext4, then Choose "Encrypt" and enter your password, then in Field "Mount Point" choose "/", for field "Flags" no choose.
 Then click ok.
 3) Install boot loader on: Master Boot Record of SOME_DISK_NAME (/dev/sda)

+My recommendation:

+    /boot/efi
+    Minimum and recommended by Manjaro team: 512 MB, FAT32, and put flags boot and esp.

+    / (root partition)
+    Minimum I recommend: 60 GB (~61.440 mb)
+    My suggestion: 100 GB (~102.400 MB)
+    As for partition, use EXT4 and flag as root.

 *EOS encrpyts your kernel and initramfs.
 This means that grub has to unlock the volume before loading your kernel.
 Unfortunately, grub does not provide a lot of options at that point.
 When distros, like pop, are showing you are a “pretty” unlock screen, they are using plymouth or something similar to do that.
 However, that requires that your kernel and initram be kept in an unencrypted location.
 If you are OK with that, during the install create an unencrypted /boot partition.
 Then you can install plymouth after the fact.

 ## Changing the keyboard layout with hotkey